eosnetworkfoundation/mandel-swift/README.md

 ### Softkey Signature Provider Usage

 **Important:** Softkey Signature Provider stores keys in memory and is therefore not secure.
 It should only be used for development purposes.
-In production, we strongly recommend using a signature provider that interfaces with a secure vault, authenticator or wallet, such as the Vault Signature Provider from [EOSIO SDK for Swift: Vault](https://github.com/EOSIO/eosio-swift-vault).
+In production, we strongly recommend using a signature provider that interfaces with a secure vault, authenticator or wallet.

-Generally, signature providers are called by [`EosioTransaction`](Sources/EosioSwift/EosioTransaction/EosioTransaction.swift) during signing. ([See an example here.](https://github.com/EOSIO/eosio-swift#basic-usage)) If you find, however, that you need to get available keys or request signing directly, this library can be invoked as follows:
+Generally, signature providers are called by [`EosioTransaction`](Sources/EosioSwift/EosioTransaction/EosioTransaction.swift) during signing. ([See an example here.](README.md#basic-usage)) If you find, however, that you need to get available keys or request signing directly, this library can be invoked as follows:

 ```swift
 let signProvider = try?
 EosioSoftkeySignatureProvider(privateKeys: privateKeysArray)